 Damn those unrelated tangents.
 You’d think I’d just go back and edit them out.

 Keto Sweeteners – It’s Like I Never Even Knew You:

 While looking for inspiration on restarting my intermittent fasting routine, I came across a book that forbids sweeteners during the fasting window.
 Point noted and already followed.
-The author also mentioned not using artificial sweeteners while eating.
+When it came to Gin Stephens weight loss journey, she also mentioned not using artificial sweeteners while eating.

 Wait, what?
 How’s a dieter supposed to survive on the cold, hard streets like that?

-She even mentioned she drinks Coke – as in the real stuff.
+Gin even mentioned she drinks Coke – as in the real stuff.
 I’m talking liquid sugar – the most insulin spiking substance in the land.
-She wrote while she sometimes drinks Coke, she doesn’t use artificial sweeteners in any capacity.
+She wrote that while she sometimes drinks Coke, she doesn’t use artificial sweeteners in any capacity.

 Come on, surely she didn’t mean stevia.
 Multiple studies told me stevia is fine.
 My favorite health experts said a stevia is a great option.
 Not a single one recommends Coke in place of Zevia.

 Who was this crazy loon and how did she get a book deal?